Saying “you” in German isn’t as easy as translating one word. As we usually recommend, it’s best to translate phrases in context.

 There is always flexibility in each of the above situations.

 And don’t be worried if a situation is unclear.
-Sometimes Germans find it confusing or unnatural too.
+Sometimes Germans find it confusing or unnatural too, and opt to use the passive voice to avoid awkwardness.

 When to use du in German